Health promotion and maintanance & Basic care and comfort

 12.

-When observing 4 year-old children playing in the hospital playroom, what activity would the nurse expect to see the children participating in?
+The nurse is observing 4-year-old children playing in the hospital playroom.
+Based on developmental stage, which type of activity would the nurse expect to see during playtime?

 13.

-The nurse is teaching the parents of a 3 month-old infant about nutrition.
-What is the main source of fluids for an infant until about 12 months of age?
+During a well-baby visit, the nurse is teaching the parents of a 3-month-old infant about proper nutrition.
+Which fluid should the nurse emphasize as the primary source of hydration and nutrition for the infant until about 12 months of age?

 14.

-While the nurse is administering medications to a client, the client states “I do not want to take that medicine today.”
-Which of the following responses by the nurse would be best?
+While administering medications, a client states, “I do not want to take that medicine today.”
+Which response by the nurse would be most appropriate to maintain client autonomy and safety?

 15.